With dry, summer climate many of us turn to the gold standard in skincare when it comes to hydration, the hyaluronic acid.

 Our tip to deal with possible unwanted water loss if you are using hyaluronic acid serum or ampoules is to apply a moisturiser or oil over to it to seal in the hydration.
 This is the reason why we formulate our Albiva ECM Advance Repair moisturisers and serums with not only the hydrating component such as hyaluronic acid and glycerine, but also the occlusive TEWL (transepidermal water loss) reducing component to keep skin hydrated.

 The Importance Of The Skin Barrier

 With more and more customers applying standalone active ingredients such as hyaluronic acid, retinols, vitamins, acids, peels, etc. the correct way to apply and layer them is becoming ever more important as dermatologists are registering an increase in sensitised skin cases.

 Compromised or damaged skin barrier contributes to the TEWL (transepidermal water loss).
 When skin barrier is damaged, applying hyaluronic acid creams can actually draw even more water from the skin, especially when used in our current very dry summer climates.
 Our Albiva ECM Advance Repair moisturisers and serums also contain ingredients such as niacinamide, allantoin and ceramides to restore and retain the integrity of the skin barrier.

 A Friend Or Foe?

-Even though topically applied hyaluronic acid isn't going to increase your skin's natural stores of hyaluronic acid, as long as it is in the right formulation and correctly applied, it will keep your skin hydrated and supple.
+As long as topically applied hyaluronic acid is in the right formulation and correctly applied, it will keep your skin hydrated and supple.